 Dr. Nicole Anthony is an Assistant Professor in the Department of Middle Grades, Secondary and Special Subjects.
 Dr. Anthony attended Norfolk State University (NSU), where she graduated with a Bachelor of Arts in Political Science.
-She attended graduate school at Touro College in New York City and earned a MSED with dual certification in general education and special education.
-Additionally, she attended Cambridge College where she received an Ed.S in Administration and Supervision grades K-12.
+Dr. Anthony attended graduate school at Touro College in New York City and earned a MSED with dual certification in general education and special education.
+Additionally, Dr. Anthony attended Cambridge College where she received an Ed.S in Administration and Supervision grades K-12.
 She earned a Ph.D. in Education with a concentration in special education from Old Dominion University.

 Prior to coming to Fayetteville State University, Dr. Anthony was the Director of the Education, Advising and Assessment Center at Hampton University.
-She also has experience as a general and special education teacher in the New York City and Norfolk, Virginia Public School systems.
-She is a staunch advocate for individuals with exceptionalities and their families and has been in the field of education for the past 17 years.
+Dr. Anthony also has experience as a general and special education teacher in the New York City and Norfolk, Virginia Public School systems.
+Dr. Anthony is a staunch advocate for individuals with exceptionalities and their families and has been in the field of education for the past 18years.

 • Adolescents with Autism Spectrum Disorders (ASD) social-communication development

 • Career trajectories and postsecondary outcomes for individuals with ASD

 • Technology use in the development of evidence-based practices for individuals with ASD

 Raver, S.A., Bobzien, J., Richels, C., Hester, P., & Anthony, N.(2013).
 Using dyad-specific social stories to increase communicative and interactional skills of preschoolers with hearing loss in self-contained and inclusive settings.
 International Journal of Inclusive Education, 2(4),122-135.